-- Please bring with you a printout of your Entry Number that was emailed to you - we will exchange this for a Brevet card at your first checkpoint.
-Without the printout of your entry number, you will need to join the queues to re-register.
+- Please bring with you a printout of your e-Ticket (or mobile device with the e-Ticket on there) that was emailed to you - we need to scan this and we will exchange this for a Brevet card at your first checkpoint.
+Without e-Ticket, you will need to join the queues to re-register.

 - There are feed stations are Wootton, Yarmouth and Bembridge checkpoints - snacks available at others also.